-License revenues were \$2.8 million and \$4.8 million for the second quarter and the first six months of 2014, respectively, and consisted of recognition of a portion of the \$16.0 million upfront license fee received from Astellas in July 2013, using the proportional performance model.
-As the Astellas collaboration began in July 2013, there was no revenue relating to this collaboration in the second quarter or the first six months of 2013.
-The research activities with Astellas are anticipated to continue through June 2015 under the current agreement.
+License revenues refers to license revenues from our collaboration with Astellas prior to it becoming a related party in December 2014.
+License revenues were \$2.1 million in the first quarter of 2014 and consisted of recognition of a portion of the \$16.0 million upfront license fee received from Astellas in July 2013, using the proportional performance model.
+The research activities with Astellas are anticipated to continue through December 2016 under the current agreement as amended.

-We anticipate that revenue for the full year 2014 will be in the range of \$29 million to \$31 million.
+We anticipate that revenue for the full year 2015 will be in the range of \$23 million to \$27 million.